-- Drain down the system (open all taps to allow air in, enabling the system to drain quickly). - Remove any water filters fitted, and replace with a short length of hose or empty filter cartridge (this will ensure the filter is not affected by the disinfectant/ sterilant solution). - Fill the water system with a disinfectant/ sterilant solution (check that the solution at full strength appears at all taps/showers).
+- 1. Drain down the system by opening the tank drains and boiler/water system drain.
+(See section 7.2) Open all taps to allow air into the system to enable the water to drain more quickly. - 2.
+Remove any water filters fitted, and replace with a short length of hose or empty filter cartridge (this will ensure the filter is not affected by the sterilising fluid. - 3.
+Fill the water system with sterilising fluid mixed to the strength recommended by the manufacture of the sterilising fluid. (check that the solution at full strength appears at all taps/showers).
 Allow to stand for the recommended period of time. - 4.
 Drain the system completely. - 5.
-Thoroughly clean the outside of all taps/

-- connectors with a cloth soaked in the disinfectant/sterilant. - Flush the system through with clean drinking water until no traces of disinfectant/ sterilant can be detected at any tap.
+Thoroughly clean the outside of all taps/ connectors with a cloth soaked in the disinfectant/sterilant. - Flush the system through with clean drinking water until no traces of sterilising fluid can be detected at any tap.